 We can visit your family home to discuss the reasons you have been asked to leave.
 We may be able to negotiate an extension of the time you are allowed to stay and within that time help you to find suitable alternative accommodation.

 We can refer you to mediation services where someone will talk to all parties involved to try to reach a reasonable compromise in your situation.

 Notice received from landlord

-We can speak to your landlord to try and establish why he has given you notice to leave.
-It may be possible to solve any difficulties between you by referring to mediation services or by speaking to the Housing Benefit team, if there has been any delay in payment.
+We can speak to your landlord to try and establish why they have given you notice to leave.
+It may be possible to solve any difficulties between you by referring to mediation services or by speaking to the Housing Benefit team, if there has been any delay in payment of rent for example.

-We can also refer you to the Citizens' Advice Bureau where specialist workers can help you negotiate your debts with lenders.
-The Citizens’ Advice Bureau run outreach sessions in the community, and are available to speak to at our Customer Centre - read our CAB Housing and Debt Project info sheet.
+We can also refer you to Citizens' Advice York where specialist workers can help you negotiate repaying your debts with lenders.
+The Citizens’ Advice York run outreach sessions in the community, and are available to speak to at our Customer Centre; please see Citizens' Advice York opening times for details.

 The advice relating to the threat of homelessness due to mortgage arrears is the same as with rent arrears from a landlord.
 We adopt the same methods and refer to the same agencies.

 Remember that it is vitally important that, whatever other debts you owe, paying your mortgage should be seen as a priority.